 How will this simple law help your spiritual and overall well-being?

-Before we start, though, I want you to realize the full extent of this rule by putting it like this: “Do onto others (and yourself), how you wish others would do unto you.”
+Before we start, though, I want you to realize the full extent of this rule by putting it like this: “Do unto others (and yourself), how you wish others would do unto you.”
 Here’s how following the golden rule will help improve your spiritual wellbeing.

 It will bring you peace.

-Yes, the first property of this rule is that it will allow you to know the peace of mind.
-Often in our lives, we find ourselves fighting our conscience about the things we did to others that we know inside that weren’t good.
+Yes, the first property of this rule is that it will allow you to know peace of mind.
+So often in our lives, we find ourselves fighting our conscience about the things we did to others that we know inside that weren’t good.
 No matter how many times we try to justify it to ourselves about the righteousness of our decisions and give alibis to why we did what we did, our soul knows better, and it keeps judging us for it in the silence of our minds.
 It gives us nightmares, cold sweats, and even voices.

 Why do we do this to ourselves?

 Why don’t we follow the golden rule bible verse and “Do unto others as you would have them do unto you?
 If we do so, will we have to fight ourselves later, knowing that we did to them what we wish they did to us?

 Imagine you are arguing with someone.
 You both are screaming and telling how each of you is right.
 Now, in a moment of clarity, you decide to do what you wish the other person would do: To listen to you.
 So you stop and try to understand and listen to the other person’s point of view, you put yourself in their shoes, and you realize that what the other person wants is what you want.